Rowvia template

 Typical input sources

 The template works well for adding several similar documents or text sources in a batch.
-Each source becomes one table row.
+Each primary source becomes one table row by default, and related attachments can stay with it.

 • rag-benchmark-paper.pdf